hovav698/Simple-Object-Detection/README.md

 This repo demonstrate how basic object detection algorithm works.
+It also show a fun way to generate simulated dataset instead of using a real data.

 **The Model**